darinz/ML/07_clustering_em/02_em_mixture_of_gaussians.md

 - **Latent variables:** These are hidden variables (like "cat" or "dog") that we don't observe directly, but which explain the structure in the data.

+## From Hard Clustering to Probabilistic Models

+We've now explored **k-means clustering** - a simple but effective algorithm for partitioning data into groups based on similarity.
+We've seen how k-means works by alternating between assigning points to the nearest centroid and updating centroids to the mean of their assigned points, minimizing the total squared distance within clusters.

+However, while k-means provides a straightforward approach to clustering, it has limitations: it makes **hard assignments** (each point belongs to exactly one cluster), assumes **spherical clusters** of equal size, and doesn't provide uncertainty estimates about cluster assignments.
+Many real-world clustering problems require more flexibility and probabilistic reasoning.

+This motivates our exploration of **Gaussian Mixture Models (GMM)** and the **Expectation-Maximization (EM) algorithm** - a probabilistic approach to clustering that provides soft assignments, can model clusters of different shapes and sizes, and gives us uncertainty estimates about cluster membership.

+The transition from k-means to GMM represents the bridge from deterministic to probabilistic clustering - taking our understanding of how to group similar data points and extending it to handle uncertainty and more complex cluster structures.

+In this section, we'll explore how EM works with mixture models, how to compute soft assignments, and how this probabilistic framework provides more flexibility than hard clustering methods.

 ## The Mixture of Gaussians Model (Step-by-Step)

 We model the data as follows: